Updated 19 Feb 2008

 Introduction

 This page focuses on the Realistic SA-10 amplifier.
-The SA-10 is a small audio amplifier intended for use in small low power stereo systems (those that might be used in a den, office, etc).
-It is by no means a powerhouse amp, however it is a very good little amp for many situations.
-I use one in my basement laboratory (it is conencted to a pair of 10" 2 way speaker systems) and it provides more than adequate sound for what I want in that environment.
+The SA-10 is a small audio amplifier intended for use in entry level low power stereo systems (those that might be used in a den, office, etc).
+It is by no means a powerhouse amp, however it is a very good little amp for many situations where a low power system is adequate.
+I use one in my basement laboratory (it is connected to a pair of 10" 2 way speaker systems) and it provides more than adequate sound for what I want in that environment.
 This amp is no longer offered by Radio Shack (I bought mine around 1979 for $29.95, however it was dropped from their line a number of years ago).
-The SA-10 is widely available on Ebay.
-I sometimes see outlandish specs posted for this amp, this page will give all the fact about this amplifier.
+The SA-10 is widely available on Ebay for around $10 - $25 (sometimes people want like $50 for this amp, too high in my opinion unless you want one for nostalgia reasons).
+I sometimes see outlandish specs posted on line for this amp, this page will provide the true facts about this amplifier (see my resume for credentials).

 Specifications